-In the article was scientifically proved the following stages of rehabilitation at the children with metaepiphyseal osteomyelitis: treatment of metaepiphyseal osteomyelitis in the acute period and clinical supervision by the surgeon and orthopedist up to 2 years (stage of rehabilitation); recovery of the structure and function of affected segment of a limb during growth of the patient (stage of clinical observation and correction by orthopedist); last stage - correction consequences of the metaepiphyseal osteomyelitis.
-Primary, metaepiphyseal osteomyelitis is developed at the result of severe defects, which closely connected with correction of the psychological state of children, which allowed patients to create adaptation to the society (during whole period of life in the orthopedist and psychologist).
+In the article was scientifically proved the following stages of rehabilitation of children with metaepiphyseal osteomyelitis: treatment of metaepiphyseal osteomyelitis in the acute period and clinical supervision by the surgeon and orthopedist up to 2 years (rehabilitation); recovery of the structure and function of affected segment of a limb during growth of the patient (clinical observation and correction by orthopedist); correction consequences of the metaepiphyseal osteomyelitis.
+Firstly, metaepiphyseal osteomyelitis is the result of severe defects closely connected with correction of the psychological state, which allowed patients to create adaptation to the society (during whole period of life in the orthopedist and psychologist).
+The basic conclusion of the given research is inadequate and unsystematic medical rehabilitation, which was determined during investigation of the patients' outpatient records.